 Many review sites, like Google+ or Glassdoor, have mechanisms that allow employers to identify reviews which they feel may be inaccurate.
 Usually, this is a link next to the review labeled “Flag as inappropriate” or “Problem with this review?”
 Selecting this link is an easy way to demonstrate to the cyberworld that the reviewer is disgruntled.
 Just don’t make a habit of flagging every negative review about your company—otherwise, you’ll be “flagged” by the review site itself.

 When flagging isn’t enough to remove these negative reviews, you can also submit a written request to the website where your ex-employees posted them.
 In your letter, you should explain why you want the materials removed, mention any site policies the review has violated, and disclose what you have already done to petition for the removal of the content.

 If the allegations being issued by the disgruntled employee are patently and objectively false, you do have some legal remedies.
 You can seek out legal advice about filing a libel lawsuit, notify the review sites involved to report the deceptive information, and possibly even contact the Federal Trade Commission about the review site publishing fraudulent reviews.

 Another tried-and-true strategy for dealing with negative reviews is to drown them out.
 In other words, find ways to solicit positive reviews about your business from customers, peers, clients, or even other employees.
-The more glowing reviews you receive, the more that the disgruntled employee’s remarks appear isolated and irrelevant.
+The more glowing reviews you receive, the more that the disgruntled ex-employee’s remarks will appear isolated and irrelevant.